VA

 What's the ROI difference?

-Outsourced staff: estimated 300-500% ROI.
-In-house: estimated 150-250% ROI.
-VAs reach productivity faster (2-4 weeks vs. 2-3 months) and offer flexibility worth estimated $28,000-83,000 annually.
-VAs deliver estimated 45-65% better total value per dollar.
+Dedicated virtual assistant support often delivers estimated 300-500% ROI.
+In-house staff show estimated 150-250% ROI.
+VAs reach output faster (2-4 weeks vs. 2-3 months).
+They offer options worth an estimated $28,000-83,000 annually.
+VAs deliver an estimated 45-65% better total value per dollar.

-How do productivity levels compare?
+How do output levels compare?

 Conclusion: Making Your Outsource vs In-House Decision